Omar-lefrere/Omar-lefrere/README.md

 - 👋 Hi, I’m @Omar-lefrere
-- 👀 I’m interested in embadded system
+- 👀 I’m interested in embedded system
 - 🌱 I’m currently learning IA machine learning &  deep learning dedicated for car
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me # www.linkedin.com/in/omar-lefrere-0a6259158